Buy Now, Pay Later Explained: How BNPL Works, Top Providers and Hidden Costs

 Is it safe to use buy now, pay later?

-Yes, it’s generally safe to use buy now, pay later services as long as you repay your loan within the time frame.
+Yes, it’s generally safe to use buy now, pay later services as long as you repay your loan on time.
 However, relying too heavily on these services can negatively impact your financial health.

 Why can’t I get approved for buy now, pay later?